footdabmommy/wse/docs/source/donator.rst

 Punch Staff
 --------
+.. note:: The UwU tag is needed for this perk!

-Anyone with UwU or above has the abiltiy to punch Jr. Mods +
+Anyone with UwU or above has the ability to punch Jr. Mods, Mods, bAdmins and Owners.

-Simply just punch them to do this!
+Simply punch them to send them to the skies!